DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/metrics-and-analysis/feature-experimentation.md

 ![Reviewing Metric Performance](/feature-experiment-full.png)

-Any number of metrics can be added to a feature for analysis, keep clicking "Attach Metric" and add pre-existing or create new metrics as needed.
+Any number of metrics can be added to a feature for analysis, keep clicking “Choose a Metric” and add pre-existing or create new metrics as needed.

 ## Determining a Winner